Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 Finally, be sure to write a descriptive title and thorough description for your PR.
 The description should briefly explain the context and motivation for the PR, as well as summarize the changes it makes.
 Keep in mind that the PR title will be included in the Git commit log (this is because it is used as the message of the merge commit when the PR is merged), making it particularly important to be clear and concise.

+### Can I open a PR before it is ready for review?

+Yes!
+This is often convenient as a way to get early feedback on your PR without formally requesting a full review and without the expectation that it will be reviewed immediately.
+GitHub provides a way to tag PRs as "drafts" to indicate that they are not yet ready for review.
+Alternatively, you can mark a PR as a "work in progress" by adding the prefix `[WIP]` to the title.
+When you're ready to request formal reviews, you can mark the PR as "ready for review" and then tag reviewers on GitHub as usual.

 ### How big should a PR be?

 This is highly context-dependent, but in general, PRs should always be small enough that the following are true: